 The Program of Studies form, which can be obtained from the Graduate Advisor or the Office of Graduate Studies web site, MUST be filled out by all MA students and submitted to the Graduate Advisor (who will forward these forms to the Office of Graduate Studies) at the beginning of the semester prior to taking the comprehensive exams.
-Failure to submit these forms in the preceding semester will result in a delay of the Master's comprehensive examination and a delay of graduation.
+Failure to submit these forms in the preceding semester by Graduate studies deadlines (March1, July 1, or October 1) will result in a delay of the Master's comprehensive examination and a delay of graduation.